 Although each brand can boast strong points, there is a lot of variation in features, performance and price between models.

-Many lack features that would be expected in even a basic general purpose oscilloscope and some are not actually true differential inputs in that the reference lead presents a different impedance to ground that the signal input.
+Many lack features that would be expected in even a basic general-purpose oscilloscope, and some are not true differential inputs in that the reference lead presents a different impedance to ground than the signal input.